skiffos/SkiffOS/README.md

 [Buildroot dependencies]: https://buildroot.org/downloads/manual/manual.html#requirement-mandatory

-The `SKIFF_CONFIG` comma-separated environment variable selects which configuration layers should be merged together to configure the build.

 This example uses `pi/4`, which can be replaced with any of the hardware support packages listed in the [Supported Systems](#supported-systems) table.